-ATTACHMENT "B" BACKGROUND AND PROCEDURE FOR REPORTING TAXABLE ANNUITY CONSIDERATIONS

-BACKGROUND INFORMATION:

-TAXABLE ANNUITY CONSIDERATIONS - Immediate vs. Deferred Annuities

-IMMEDIATE ANNUITY: Funds accepted from policyholders should be reported once the annuity is purchased and benefit payments begin.
+State of California Department of Insurance LIFE COMPANIES INCLUDING ACCIDENT AND HEALTH INSURANCE TAX RETURN CDI FS-002 (REV 12/2002) FOR CALENDAR YEAR 2002 TAX DUE DATE APRIL 1, 2003 ATTACHMENT "B" BACKGROUND AND PROCEDURE FOR REPORTING TAXABLE ANNUITY CONSIDERATIONS BACKGROUND INFORMATION: TAXABLE ANNUITY CONSIDERATIONS - Immediate vs. Deferred Annuities IMMEDIATE ANNUITY: Funds accepted from policyholders should be reported once the annuity is purchased and benefit payments begin.
 DEFFERED ANNUITY: Premiums are paid for the purchase of a deferred annuity during the accumulation period and ends when the policyholder begins to receive benefit payments.
-A Company initially elects to remit premium tax on a "front-end" or "back-end" basis.
-For "front-end" premium tax reporting, premiums are reported at the time premiums are received for the purchase of a deferred annuity (the accumulation period).
-For "back-end" premium tax reporting, Total Annuity Considerations include both amount paid by the policyholder and the interest credited to the funds accumulated are to be reported as "gross premiums received."
-Any subsequent election by Company to change remittance of premium tax to a "back-end" or "front-end" basis requires prior approval by the Department of Insurance.

-Revenue and Taxation Code Section 12222 provides that an insurer reporting tax on a 'back-end' (deferred) basis for annuity policies must report the following for the purpose of determining actual premium tax liability:

-- The amount originally paid for the policy; - Plus the interest credited to the policy account accumulated over the years before the policy annuitized; - Plus any amounts such as charges and/or fees collected by the Company AND deducted from the policy account on or before the time of annuitization of the policy account.
+At this time, Total Annuity Considerations include both amount paid by the policyholder and the interest credited are to be reported as a tax liability for premium tax on the "back-end" basis.
+For "front-end" reporting, premiums are reported at the time premiums are paid for the purchase of a deferred annuity (the accumulation period).
+The Company may elect to remit premium tax on the "front-end" or "back-end" basis.
+The election change to remit premium tax on the "back-end or front-end" basis requires prior approval by the Department of Insurance.
+Revenue and Taxation Code Section 12222 provides that an insurer reporting tax on a 'back-end' basis for annuity policies must report both the amount originally paid for the policy and the interest credited to the account accumulated over the years before the policy annuitized.
+Any amounts such as charges and/or fees collected by the Company and deducted from the policyholder's account should be added back to or reversed from the policyholder's account at the time of annuitization to account for the actual tax liability.
+HYPHOTHETICAL SITUATIONS: Annuity policies on a "front-end" basis: A.

-HYPHOTHETICAL SITUATIONS:

-A. Annuity policies on a "front-end" basis:

 Insurance Company A sells an annuity policy for \$100,000 which will commence on a certain date in the future and will pay a certain amount per month for certain period.
 It applies the accumulated funds to the purchase of an annuity five years later.
 In that period, it credited \$50,000 in interest to the account and made \$15,000 in charges.
 It applies \$135,000 to the purchase of the annuity.
 Insurance Company B sells an annuity policy with identical terms, also for \$100,000.
 During the five years it accumulates the funds, it credited \$40,000 in interest to the account and made \$5,000 in charges, applying \$135,000 to the purchase of the annuity.
 The fact the Company B credited less interest to its insured than did Company A, and the fact that Company B made a lower charge against the insured's funds than did Company A, does not change the fact that each company received the identical amount of premiums.
-Since both companies are on a frontend basis, they are required to pay tax with the return for the year in which the premium was received measured by the amount of that premium (\$100,000), each company owed the identical amount of tax with respect to each respective annuity policy.
+Since both companies are on a front-end basis, they are required to pay tax with the return for the year in which the premium was received measured by the amount of that premium (\$100,000), each company owed the identical amount of tax with respect to each respective annuity policy.
 The differences in earnings and charges are irrelevant.

-B. Annuity policies on a "back-end" basis:
+State of California Department of Insurance LIFE COMPANIES INCLUDING ACCIDENT AND HEALTH INSURANCE TAX RETURN CDI FS-002 (REV 12/2002) FOR CALENDAR YEAR 2002 TAX DUE DATE APRIL 1, 2003 B. Annuity policies on a "back-end" basis: